 “No, I didn’t.
 Flip right side up, Lot, your face is getting redder than I’d like.”

 Muttering to herself, Charlotte kicked her legs up over her head and somersaulted off the bed.
-She planted herself in the middle of the floor, sitting crossed legged.
-“It could be anywhere from four cents, to a whole dollar under my desk.
+She planted herself in the middle of the floor, sitting cross legged.
+“It could be anywhere from four cents to a whole dollar under my desk.
 What a gamble!”